CODE OF CONDUCT

 DescriptionFees / Charges

-Late Payment Penalty2 % per month on overdue amount
+Late Payment Penalty2% per month on overdue amount, for the actual number of days

 Annual account statement/Repayment